 Enhancing The View

 Successful builder decorator teams share a vision.
 When the building site is on viewpoint trail, finding that common outlook is simplified.
-"My wife found the property and we’d always wanted to do a spec...READ MORE
+"My wife found the property and we’d...READ MORE

 Labour of Love

 A designer collection of furnishings, art, and accessories finds a historic home in downtown Bracebridge.
 Sometimes small ventures lead to big adventures.
 Just ask Elise Boyer...READ MORE

 Fresh Livable Style